How to Prepare for Natural Disasters October 30, 2017 – Posted in: Blog

 Natural disasters are part of living on an active planet like ours.
 Since the start of the 20th century, these disasters have cost more than $7 trillion dollars and claimed more than 8 million lives.
 It can be hard to predict when and where these disasters will occur, which is why it is important to always be prepared.

-Here are a few things you can do to prepare for natural disasters.
+Here are essentials for how to prepare for a natural disasters.

 Start by establishing a meeting place for all family members during an emergency — especially if home isn’t safe — and finding multiple routes to that meeting place.
 Assign each family member a set of responsibilities for the emergency.
 One person could be designated as a contact person while another keeps track of family members and a third ensures supplies are ready, for example.